wazo-platform/wazo-doc/source/administration/switchboard/switchboard.rst

 To create this queue, go to :menuselection:`Services --> Call center --> Queues` and click the add button.

-The Following configuration is mandatory
+The following configuration is mandatory

 * The :menuselection:`General --> Name` field has to be *__switchboard_hold*
 * The :menuselection:`General --> Number` field has to be a valid number in a context reachable by the switchboard